jrudolph/pekko-http-scala-js-websocket-chat/README.md

 ### Usage of stream combinators

 Ideally, akka-stream would support dynamic merge/broadcast operations, so that you never need to break out of stream logic.
 Right now, collecting and broadcasting messages is done by the chat actor and for each user a manual stream pipeline needs to be setup.

+### The "frontend"

+There isn't more than absolutely necessary there right now.